Glossary

 Seat Belts

-Wearing a seat belt can save lives because it keeps the driver and passengers from coming into contact with the interior or being ejected from the vehicle in case of an accident.
-It also distributes the force of impact over a larger area of the body – but only if the seat belts function as they should.
-That is why they are included in the MOT inspection manual.
+A working seat belt keeps the driver and passengers from hitting the interior or being thrown from the vehicle in a crash, and spreads the force of impact across a wider area of the body.
+None of that holds if the belt itself is faulty, which is why it appears in the inspection manual.

 Body, Structure, and General Items